Gelseyland x ♪ Uma Pyoi! ♪

 • hint frequency[≥40%] useful when it's good skills

-dont forget to look at the unique perks at the top of the card!
+do not forget to look at the unique perks at the top of the card!

 general deck build